amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

   color: 'Fiesta Red'
 ```

-Likewise, sending the `subclass:` message to an existing class creates a derived class with the specified name:
+Likewise, sending the `subclass:` message to an existing class (which is an object) creates a derived class (a new object) with the specified name:

 ```Smalltalk
 MusicalInstrument subclass: #Guitar